-Augustiner Bräustuben, Landsberger Straße 19 – German beer hall I stumbled across.
-Very traditional, hearty meals.
-You’re seated at long tables with other parties, so it’s a good way to make friends.
+Augustiner Bräustuben, Landsberger Straße 19 – A German beer hall I stumbled across serving traditional and hearty meals.
+You’re seated at long tables with other parties, so it’s an easy way to make friends.
 Since it’s so out of the way, most people are curious to know how you found it.

-La Rossettisserie, 8 Rue Mascoïnat – I also found this little rotisserie place randomly.
+La Rossettisserie, 8 Rue Mascoïnat — I also found this little rotisserie place randomly.
 They serve five dishes: chicken, beef, lamb, veal, and pork with potatoes and a few appetizers.
-It’s small restaurant with an intimate setting with candles, fresh bread, and good wine.
+It’s small restaurant with an intimate setting, candles, fresh bread, and lots of wine choices.

 Hamasei, Via della Mercede 35 — The best sushi in Rome.

-Al Vero Girarrosto Toscano, Via Campania 29 – Very good Tuscan food, famous (and rightly so) for their antipasto.
+Al Vero Girarrosto Toscano, Via Campania 29 — Very traditional Tuscan food, famous (and rightly so) for their antipasto.
 Endless rounds of food, good-sized portions, and excellent wine.
 Expensive.

 Garlic and Shots, Folkungagatan 84 – Everything here is garlic flavored.
 Delicious, but don’t go breathe on someone after.
 Don’t walk away without trying the garlic shots either.